basshelal/Waqti-Backend/src/uk/whitecrescent/waqti/notes/notes.md

 We should have a timer in the app

+We can have sub-labels, labels that are part of labels

 Tasks can exist in pairs or groups, this would be a Routine or not necessarily

 Habit tracking